 Domitilla Del Vecchio(Bio)

 Domitilla Del Vecchio received the Ph.
 D. degree in Control and Dynamical Systems from the California Institute of Technology, Pasadena, and the Laurea degree in Electrical Engineering (Automation) from the University of Rome at Tor Vergata in 2005 and 1999, respectively.
 From 2006 to 2010, she was an Assistant Professor in the Department of Electrical Engineering and Computer Science and in the Center for Computational Medicine and Bioinformatics at the University of Michigan, Ann Arbor.
-In 2010, she joined the Department of Mechanical Engineering at the Massachusetts Institute of Technology (MIT), where she is currently Professor and George N. Hatsopoulos (1949) Faculty Fellow in Interdisciplinary Research.
+In 2010, she joined the Department of Mechanical Engineering at the Massachusetts Institute of Technology (MIT), where she is currently a Full Professor.
 She is a Fellow of the International Federation of Automatic Control (2022), an IEEE Fellow (2021), and a recipient of the Newton Award for Transformative Ideas during the COVID-19 Pandemic (2020), the 2016 Bose Research Award (MIT), the Donald P. Eckman Award from the American Automatic Control Council (2010), the NSF Career Award (2007), the American Control Conference Best Student Paper Award (2004), and the Bank of Italy Fellowship (2000).
-Her research focuses on developing techniques to make synthetic genetic circuits robust to context and on applying these to biosensing and cell fate control for regenerative medicine applications.
+Her research focuses on developing modeling and engineering techniques to make synthetic genetic circuits more predictable and robust to their genetic, intracellular, and extra-cellular context.
+Her lab applies these techniques to a variety of applications, including biosensing and cell fate reprogramming.